withastro/astro/packages/integrations/image/README.md

 Dimensions are optional for local images, the original image size will be used if not provided.

-For remote images, the integration needs to be able to calculate dimensions for the optimized image.
+For remote images, including images in `/public`, the integration needs to be able to calculate dimensions for the optimized image.
 This can be done by providing `width` and `height` or by providing one dimension and an `aspectRatio`.

 #### height